Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 ## Rule ID management

 SCHC over LoRAWAN SHOULD support encoding RuleID on 6 bits for uplink (64 possible rules) and 5 bits for downlinks (32 possible rules).

 The RuleID 0 is reserved for fragmentation in both directions.
-The uplink ruleID 63 is used to tag packets for which SCHC compression was not possible (no matching Rule was found)
+The uplink ruleID 63 is used to tag packets for which SCHC compression was not possible (no matching Rule was found).
-The downlink ruleID 31 is used to tag packets for which SCHC compression was not possible (no matching Rule was found)
+The downlink ruleID 31 is used to tag packets for which SCHC compression was not possible (no matching Rule was found).

 The remaining RuleIDs are available for header compression.
 RuleIDs are independent.
 The same RuleID may have different meanings on the uplink and downlink paths, at the exception of rules 0.
 A RuleId different from 0 means that the fragmentation is not used, thus the packet should be send to C/D layer.

 ## IID computation